iluwatar/java-design-patterns/flyweight/README.md

 **Programmatic example**

-Translating our alchemist shop example from above.
+Alchemist's shop has shelves full of magic potions.
+Many of the potions are the same so there is no need to create a new object for each of them.
+Instead, one object instance can represent  multiple shelf items so the memory footprint remains small.

 First of all, we have different potion types:

 ```java
 public interface Potion {